Overview

 Not Making Enough Milk

 The number one reason mothers do not meet their breastfeeding goals or supplement with formula is that they do not make enough milk.
 Researchers use the term perception of insufficient milk supply in the scientific literature.
 If a mother thinks she is not producing enough milk, she will supplement or switch to formula.
 Evidence shows only about 5% of mothers experience actual milk insufficiency.
 That number increases if mothers do not effectively establish breastfeeding in the first month.
-To know whether you are genuinely producing enough milk, you need accurate methods to gauge milk production.
+You need accurate methods to gauge milk production to know whether you are genuinely producing enough milk.

 Milk Production

-During pregnancy, your body starts producing colostrum; nature’s perfect food, until your milk comes in.
-This first milk has immune factors, protein, sugar, and fats, plus critical agents that help seal, protect and repair your baby’s intestines.
+During pregnancy, your body starts producing colostrum, nature’s perfect food, until your milk comes in.
+This first milk has immune factors, protein, sugar, fats, and critical agents that help seal, protect, and repair your baby’s intestines.
 Your baby’s stomach is tiny at birth.
 On their first day, they will only drink about an ounce of colostrum divided over several feedings.
 Around day 3 or 4, your milk will come in, and your baby will gradually increase their consumption for the first month.
 The milk your baby consumes will be relatively consistent from one to six months.

 Demand and Supply